mazdel/telegram-gs/README.md

 `Library ID : 1yjQjHBetnyA5N-6GaSo2paLt68N6-vZ1Bbug5Afnk77nJ32vsVJuGmKQ`

-2. Or we can copy scripts on this repository to your existing Google Apps Script project
+2. Or we can copy scripts on this repository to our existing Google Apps Script project

 ## Bot Initialization